Counselling

 • I am a registered therapist with the Crime Victim Assistance Program (CVAP) and offer CVAP funded counselling.

 This is a government-funded program that provides financial assistance to individuals seeking counselling following traumatic events.
-If you have been a victim, immediate family member, or witness of abuse or crime offences in British Columbia, you might be eligible to receive counselling support covered by this program.
-Check out VictimLink BC for more information.
+Check out VictimLink BCf or more information.

 Please note that I bill the government directly for our sessions and CVAP covers a portion of my fees ($135.00 per session).
 Clients pay the remainder of the standard session fee.